-During the Company's year ended December 31, 2004, fees billed by Rehmann for all audit services rendered to the Company were \$130,225.
-Fees billed by E&Y for all audit services rendered to the Company for the years ended December 31, 2004 and 2003 were \$100,203 and \$179,362 respectively.
-Audit services principally include fees for the Company's audits and 10-K and 10-Q filing reviews.
-Since 2003, as required by applicable law, including Nasdaq Rules, SEC Rules and Sarbanes-Oxley (as such terms are defined below), the choice of the Company's auditor and the audit services and permitted non-audit services to be performed by it have been approved in advance by SGRP's Audit Committee.
+During the Company's fiscal year ended December 31, 2005, and 2004, respectively, fees billed by Rehmann for all audit services rendered to the Company (i.e. SGRP and its subsidiaries) were \$111,002 and \$132,225, respectively.
+Fees paid to E&Y for all audit services rendered to the Company for the fiscal year ended December 31, 2004 was \$100,203.
+Audit services principally include fees for the Company's year end and 401K audits and 10-Q filing reviews.
+As required by law, the choice of the Company's principal auditor and the audit services to be performed by it have been approved in advance by the SGRP's Audit Committee.